casabre/City-Traffic-Monitoring-Project/README.md

-# City Traffic Monitoring Project
+# Smart City Transformation Monitoring Project

 > Monitor different sensor levels in cities and analyze the data in the cloud